armbian/documentation/docs/User-Guide_Board-Support-Rules.md

 ### Criteria for Supported

-For an SBC to be considered supported:
+For a SBC to be considered supported:

 * must be beneficial to the Armbian project as a whole.
 In case support burden is carried by maintainer or Armbian, it has to be labelled as "Pro bono"
 * Armbian team must confirm and agree upon all supported boards statuses